Splitting probabilities as optimal controllers of rare reactive events: Theory

+where the brackets denote average within the steady state, the subscript $A$ a conditioned average, and $k_{BA}(t_f)$ will denote the reverse rate.
+Provided metastability and a separation of local relaxation times and barrier crossing, the second eigenvalue is related to the reactive rate as,\cite{shuler1959relaxation}

-where $k_{AB}$ is the reactive rate from $A$ to $B$ and $k_{BA}$ its reverse.
-A hallmark of metastability is a separation of timescales, here understood by a gap in the spectrum of eigenvalues.
-For a bistable system $\mu_3 \gg \mu_2 \gtrsim 0$, manifesting the fact that relaxation within a basin of attraction occurs more rapidly, with rate $\mu_3$, then transitions between basins.
+where the approximation lies within the choice of observation time $t_f$.
+For a bistable system $\mu_3 \gg \mu_2 \gtrsim 0$, manifesting the fact that relaxation within a basin of attraction occurs more rapidly, with rate $\mu_3$ \revisionn{than} transitions between basins.
+Hence, the rate grows linearly in time when $t_f$ is chosen $\mu_3^{-1} < t_f \ll \mu_2^{-1} $, and further multiple transitions or backward transitions are exponentially unlikley.\cite{chandler1978statistical} For the rest of the paper, we assume that this approximation holds, and absorb the time-dependence of the rate for brevity.}

 Given the Markov property of the equation of motion, it is straightforward to construct the probability of finding the system at some position $\mathbf{r}$ and time $t$ given it started in basin $A$ and ends in basin $B$ at some final time $t_f$.
-The liklihoods of such configurations are members of a reactive path ensemble, whose probability density $\rho_{AB}$ is given by
+The likelihoods of such configurations are members of a reactive path ensemble, whose probability density $\rho_{AB}$ is given by

 which is a product of

 the probability of being at $\mathbf{r}$ and $t$ given the system started in $A$ at steady-state, and